Looking to Visit Vietnam and trying to get your trip organized?

 One of the world’s top 20 colorful places a must see during Vietnam Travel

-The pristine mountains of Sapa: Lie on the top-north of Vietnam, Sapa is hidden behind undulating mountains and hills.
-In Summer to Autumn, golden rice terraces embrace hills while in Winter to Spring, snow turns Sapa villages into a fairy-tale scene.
+In the top-north of Vietnam, Sapa is hidden behind mountains and hills.
+In Summer to Autumn, golden rice terraces embrace hills, while in Winter to Spring, sometimes snow turns Sapa villages into a fairy-tale scene.
 Don’t forget to visit remote villages and blend yourself into the daily life of locals.
 Enjoy the primitive, close-to-nature lifestyle of multiple ethnics minorities

-Dive into the wonderful Halong Bay: From Hanoi, it doesn’t take much time to reach Halong Bay.
-The vast deep blue sea with scattering limestone mountains weaves a breathtaking picture that gives Halong a place in the New 7 Wonders of the World.
+From Hanoi, reaching Halong Bay doesn’t take much time.
+The vast, deep blue sea with scattering limestone mountains weaves a breathtaking picture that gives Halong a place in the New 7 Wonders of the World.

 A favorite destination for tourists